-Noteworthy observations when considering the FY '24-'25 proposed budget for Administrative Services & Billing (ASB) include:
+Noteworthy observations when considering the FY '24- '25 adopted budget for Administrative Services & Billing (ASB) include:

-- \$45,000 in election costs included in the FY '23-'24 Adopted Budget for administrative expenses are not included in the FY '24-'25 proposed budget.
-Elections are scheduled every other year for the District and must only be included in the corresponding fiscal year budget. - Overall, ASB expenses decreased from FY '23-'24 Adopted Budget by 3.1%. - The decrease in expenses is mainly due to reduction of ASRS transition costs as the transition plan is winding down early in FY '24-'25.
+- \$45,000 in election costs included in the FY '23-'24 Adopted Budget for administrative expenses are not included in this FY '24-'25 adopted budget.
+Elections are scheduled every other year for the District and must only be included in the corresponding fiscal year budget. - Overall, ASB expenses decreased from FY '23-'24 Adopted Budget by 3.1%. - The decrease in expenses is mainly due to a reduction in ASRS transition costs as the transition plan is winding down early in FY '24- '25.